FC Girondins de Bordeaux

 Ligue 1: 6

-Héctor De Bourgoing, Bernard Lacombe, Klaus Allofs, Alain Giresse, Jean Tigana, Bixente Lizarazu, Eric Cantona, Didier Deschamps, Zinedine Zidane, Christophe Dugarry, Pauleta, Ulrich Ramé, Souleymane Diawara
+Héctor De Bourgoing, Bernard Lacombe, Klaus Allofs, Alain Giresse, Patrick Battiston, Jean Tigana, Bixente Lizarazu, Eric Cantona, Didier Deschamps, Zinedine Zidane, Christophe Dugarry, Pauleta, Ulrich Ramé, Souleymane Diawara

 After a couple of decades of struggle that saw the club lose five French Cup finals in a row, Bordeaux was bought out by businessman Claude Bez in the late 70s.
 As one of his first orders of business, Bez appointed Aimé Jacquet as the club's manager.
 Under Jacquet, Bourdeaux quickly established themselves as one of the leading teams in the country during the 80s.
 In Jacquet's nine years at the helm, Bourdeaux won three Ligue 1 titles and two French Cups.
 They've also had some solid showings in Europe during this period, including two European Cup semi-finals.